-Pet Indentification – Tags, Tattoo or Microchip?
+Pet Indentification – Tags, or Microchip?

 I look to the animal shelters and SPCA filled with stray animals.
 Many of these animals had collars and tags….but they do not arrive with them.
 Collars can fall off, get hooked on a branch, break the clasp (or have it open with the newer quick release collars).
 Any of these can leave your pet without identification and on the receiving end of a quick trip to the SPCA.
-The first thing they do is look for tattoos or microchips – these are the most failsafe ways to ensure that your pet arrives back home to you.
+The first thing they do is look for microchips – these are the most failsafe ways to ensure that your pet arrives back home to you.

 Nobody expects to lose their pet, yet it happens all too often.
-A great number lost or stolen pets never make it back home.To maximize the chance of having your beloved pet returned, we strongly recommend you have him/her tattooed or micro-chipped, or even both.There are advantages to both programs and really no disadvantages to either.
+A great number lost or stolen pets never make it back home.
+To maximize the chance of having your beloved pet returned, we strongly recommend you have him/her micro-chipped.

 MICROCHIP

-• Advantages: This microchip can be scanned by any animal shelter or veterinary office and the encoded information entered into a data base to trace the pet back to its owner.
+- Advantages: This microchip can be scanned by any animal shelter or veterinary office and the encoded information entered into a data base to trace the pet back to its owner.
 The data base is North America-wide and covers much of Europe as well.
 Does not require sedation to be inserted.

-• Disadvantages: Slightly more expensive than tattoos.
+- Disadvantages: Slightly more expensive than tags.

 The Case for Health Insurance for Pets